 2012, Charles Duhigg at the New York Times told us ‘How Companies Learn Your Secrets.’The example he gave was how data analysts in Target’s marketing group had used predictive analysis to discover that a young woman was pregnant (from a change in buying habits) before her father knew.

-Data storage also became much more generous and affordable, so suddenly all the obstacles to archiving mountains of data forever disappeared.
+Data storage also became bigger and more affordable so, suddenly, all the obstacles to archiving mountains of data forever disappeared.
 Google apparently keeps all the data it has accumulated over the years, so does Facebook and so does Amazon.

 Brave Old World

-The robber barons of old, the Carnegies and the Vanderbilts and the Rockefellers, manipulated the markets in which they operated to their advantage, making huge profits by exploiting workers, crushing competitors, and lobbying governments who might be thinking of legislating for a more level playing field.
-The technology is different, the rest is the same - why should we trust them?
+The robber barons of old, the Carnegies and the Vanderbilts and the Rockefellers, manipulated the markets in which they operated to their advantage, making huge profits by exploiting workers, crushing competitors, and lobbying governments who might think of legislating for a more level playing field.

 - Trackback Link